Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: A Vorono i summation formula

-The goal of this section is to turn the machinery of automorphic representations to produce a very flexible Voronoi-type formula.
+In this section we use the machinery of automorphic representations to produce a very flexible Vorono\"i-type formula.
 In particular we want to produce a summation formula which relates a smoothed sum of Hecke eigenvalues to a dual sum which involves Hecke eigenvalues of twisted automorphic forms.
 To this end let $\pi$ be a cuspidal automorphic representation with conductor $Nl^{n_l}$ and central character $\omega_{\pi}$.
 The $L$-function of the associated contragredient representation is given by

 Our summation formula will feature the following ingredients.
 The main objects of interest are the Hecke eigenvalues $\lambda_{\pi}(n)$.
 Furthermore, we will allow additive twists $\psi_{\infty}(\zeta_0 m)$ for $\zeta_0 \in \Q$ satisfying $v_l(\zeta_0)>0$.
 Finally, we fix smooth, compactly supported test functions $W_{\infty} \colon \R\to \C$ and $W_{l}\colon \Q_{l} \to \C$.